IBM/openapi-validator/docs/ibm-cloud-rules.md

 </pre>
 This enforces:
 <ul>
-<li>Query parameter names to be snake case, while also allowing "." within the name</li>
+<li>Query parameter names to be snake-case, while also allowing "." within the name</li>
-<li>Path parameter names to be snake case</li>
+<li>Path parameter names to be snake-case</li>
 <li>Header parameter names to be in http header canonical form, which amounts to
 <code>pascal</code> casing with a hyphen (<code>"-"</code>) separating the words
 (e.g. <code>X-My-Header</code>).